-Trust grants build promising futures by helping young people prosper; provide job training and placement; make our educational and justice systems work for everyone; alleviate hunger and homelessness; improve family and child welfare services; address the unique needs of girls and young women; and advance the practice of social work.
+Trust grants build promising futures by helping young people prosper; provide job training and placement; make our educational and justice systems work for everyone; alleviate hunger and homelessness; improve family and child welfare services; strengthens arts education; and address the unique needs of girls and young women.

 Thriving Communities (Fellowship 2)

 Trust grants protect and create affordable housing, promote equity in the arts, improve civic engagement, and protect our environment.
-The Trust supports agencies working on these issues at the neighborhood level, as well as government and nonprofit institutions developing such strategies.
+The Trust supports agencies working on these issues at the neighborhood level, as well as government and nonprofit institutions developing and influencing policy.
 Grants also support efforts to improve the functioning of nonprofits and government.

 Healthy Lives (Fellowship 3)

 Trust grants develop the skills, improve independence, and enhance the quality of life of older adults and people with disabilities.
 And, as health care changes, The Trust helps health and social service providers deliver efficient, cost-effective services to all New Yorkers.
+It also advances the practice of social work.
 Grants support projects that improve the quality of care, strengthen providers, and address costs and health disparities.